KentaKudo/transfer-example/README.md

 }
 ```

-## Known Issues
+## TODO

-- Doesn't scale
+- strip framework
-I used map for in-memory storage and lock for mutex but this doesn't scale for the large number of requests.
-Better in-memory data structure with transaction support would be considered.
+- fix the interface of runWithLock
+- strip maven if possible